Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ### intro

 Assets can be transferred in between root chain & child chain.
-Let me be first clear regarding nomenclature
+Let's be first clear regarding nomenclature

 - **Root chain/ Base chain/ Parent chain/ Layer 1** :: all are same, referring to either Goerli or Ethereum Mainnet
 - **Child chain/ Layer 2** :: refers to either Matic Mumbai or Matic Matic Mainnet